Kelpie Stamp 1980

 Kelpie working sheep

-This Dingo background has been accepted throughout this last decade.
+The Dingo background became more accepted as time marched on.
 In 1979 all-breeds judge John Elston wrote:

-'... a bitch known as 'Kelp' was allowed to mate with an Australian wild Dingo... one reason I support this theory is the amazing stamina of the Australian Kelpie compared with other dogs; his outstanding endurance could come only from the Dingo.
+'... one reason I support this theory is the amazing stamina of the Australian Kelpie compared with other dogs; his outstanding endurance could come only from the Dingo.
 Also his style of working is so different from that of the working sheepdogs of Scotland, that one is justified in thinking that the Dingo has been in the early foundation of this remarkable sheepdog'.

 The Kelpie Today

 According to Australia's first Stud Book, 'Tyzack's Annual' was published 1912, the first Kelpie Breed Standard was invented in Sydney in 1907[3a].
 Three Kelpies were listed in the Queensland Board of Control's Stud Book in 1926.
 In 1932 the Kennel Control Council of Victoria prepared and adopted another Breed Standard, calling them 'The Australian Kelpie'.
 In 1963 the Breed Standard we have today was adopted and approved by the ANKC.